p-chan5/EasyPulse/README.md

 ### LIMITER 👂️

-Prevents the signal from exceeding 0 dB and becoming distorted | `Threshold` can replace `Auto Gain` in exchange for messing up dynamics.
+Prevents the signal from exceeding 0 dB and becoming distorted | `Threshold` can replace `Autogain` in exchange for messing up dynamics.

 ### LEVEL METER 🔊️